 I would like to thank the following people who have helped me undertake this research:

 My supervisor Dr. Peter B., for his enthusiasm for the project, for his support, encouragement and patience;

-The Institute of Energy and Sustainable Development, De Montfort University, for input throughout this MSc programme.
+The Institute of Energy and Sustainable Development, Johnson University, for input throughout this MSc programme.